benblack769/HW6/readme.md

 ### 2. Services and Outcomes

 The services those described in cache.h.
 Each call to any function can take any amount of time, including unbounded time. cache_get can either return the value associated with the key or NULL.
+Since it passes the tests, I will assume that if it returns non-null, it returns the correct answer.

 ### 3. Metrics